 Application forms can be downloaded here.
 Guidance Notes can be downloaded here.
 When our Grants Officer receives your completed Application Form, or becomes aware of your impending application, he will notify the relevant OHCT Area Representative who will get in contact with you to arrange a meeting.
 Please bring with you a copy of your latest accounts and quinquennial report, and any other documents which you think would be helpful.
 The meeting will consist of a visit to the church, so that you can explain your intended work and raise any questions.
 Help can also be provided in completing the Application Form.

 Following the meeting, the Area Representative will in due course present your case at the next meeting of the Council.
-These meetings take place three times a year in early January, April and October.
+These meetings take place four times a year in early January, April, July and October.
 Except in urgent circumstances e.g. a leaking roof, grants are not made at other times.
 From this it will be seen that there may be a delay of some months between a first approach to the trust and a letter notifying the applicant of a decision.
 We regret it is not possible to avoid this.

 Applications must be submitted to the Grants Officer at least 14 days before the next meeting.
 They should be accompanied by a set of your most recent annual accounts and a general photograph of the church and a picture or A4 plan showing where the works are to be carried out.